Care Home Fire Safety

 Conforming with the Regulatory Reform (Fire Safety) Order

-As part of the Government's commitment to reduce death, injury and damage caused by fire, the Department for Communities and Local Government (DCLG) reviewed existing fire safety law; and made a number of changes through the Regulatory Reform (Fire Safety) Order (RRFSO).
+As part of the Government's commitment to reducing death, injury and damage caused by fire, the Department for Communities and Local Government (DCLG) reviewed existing fire safety law and made a number of changes through the Regulatory Reform (Fire Safety) Order (RRFSO).

 To simplify, rationalise and consolidate the existing fire safety legislation into one set of regulations, reducing the burden on business and the overlap of enforcing authorities

 To align fire safety legislation with health & safety law and reduce prescriptive requirements e.g. abolishing Fire Certificates

 To firmly put the onus for fire safety for people on the owner/occupier/employer/landlord that is, the ‘Responsible Person'

 In Scotland, fire safety is governed by the Fire (Scotland) Act 2005 and the Fire Safety (Scotland) Regulations 2006 which encompass the same regulatory approach as in England and Wales.

 The ‘Responsible Person’ has a duty to carry out fire risk assessments of each property with the objective of implementing appropriate control measures.
 Assessments should be carried out by competent persons and should include consideration of the following areas:

 - fire safety management systems